 Please take into consideration the possibility that your event may have to be cancelled at relatively short notice.

 We urge you to contact the Stroud Safety Advisory Group (SAG) at an early stage in the planning process.

-Under the current national restrictions most events will be prohibited.
+The Government has issued guidance for event organisers.
 For further information on what you can and cannot do check the government website.
 The following guidance is provided to assist in planning for future events.

 For many restaurants, pubs and bars, providing entertainment such as recorded music, live sports broadcasts, quizzes, live musicians or comedians are an important part of your business.

 Please check our FAQs for hospitality settings.
 Venues should take account of the guidance in organising performances and include them in their risk assessments.